NORTH ADAMS -- Not this year.

 MCLA's John Jones had 16 points and a game-high 5 assists to lead the Trailblazers.
 Kenny Suggs scored 13 off the bench, Richard Johnson had 12 and Anthony Barbosa scored 10 in the second half.

 "It's been a great journey," said Jones.
-"We started off with a slow start,
+"We started off with a slow start, but in the second half of the season, we came together as brothers.
+We worked hard and we got things done."

 The Falcons will continue on and will find out who they play in the Division III tournament and where after the conclusion of today's tournament championship games.